Simon Parmet

-Simon Parmet (né Pergament) (Hebrew: שמעון בן יהדוה פּארמעת) (26 October 1897 – 20 July 1969) was a Finnish conductor, composer, and pianist who studied under famous composer Jean Sibelius.
+Simon Parmet (né Pergament; 26 October 1897 – 20 July 1969) was a Finnish conductor, composer, and pianist who studied under famous composer Jean Sibelius.

 Education and career

 Education and formative years

 Parmet began his career as a musician at the age of 15, when he was a dedicated pianist for the Helsinki Philharmonic Orchestra, although he would later study under Alexander Glazunov at the St. Petersburg Conservatory, and later at the Helsinki Music Institute and the Berlin Conservatory following the Russian Revolution.
 His teachers in Helsinki were Erik Furuhjelm and Erkki Melartin.
 He spent many of his early years in Finland studying under composer Jean Sibelius.
 Parmet was heavily influenced by his teacher, and would conduct many of Sibelius's works throughout his career, such as the American premiere of Luonnotar in 1952.

 Opera

 Earlier in his career, Parmet worked as an opera conductor in Germany, for the Finnish National Opera, and as conductor of the Finnish Symphony Radio Orchestra.
 He also co-founded the Akateeminen Laulu, of which he was the first director from 1953 to 1954.
 During his period in America, he was a director for the Finnish Male Chorus of New York City.